 The client had earlier pleaded guilty to charges relating to failing to register as a service provider, supplying unauthorised medicinal products and two counts of fraud.

-Max Hill QC was Lead Counsel instructed by Stephen Halloran of Lawtons Solicitors, assisted by Kevin Molloy of Church Court Chambers.
+Max Hill KC was Lead Counsel instructed by Stephen Halloran of Lawtons Solicitors, assisted by Kevin Molloy of Church Court Chambers.